That's Why Darkies Were Born: In popular culture

 The song is referenced in the Marx Brothers film Duck Soup, when Groucho Marx's character Rufus T. Firefly says, "My father was a little headstrong, my mother was a little armstrong.
 The Headstrongs married the Armstrongs, and that's why darkies were born".
 Part of Marx's line, primarily the term "darkies", was removed from television prints of this film in the early 1970s.
 The full dialogue was restored in 1980 for home video releases and future broadcast syndication.

+It is also referenced in the movie Satan Met a Lady.

 On April 18, 2019, the baseball team New York Yankees announced that Kate Smith's rendition of "God Bless America" would no longer be played at Yankee Stadium, citing "That's Why Darkies Were Born" along with another controversial song sung by Smith, "Pickaninny Heaven".
 The Philadelphia Flyers followed suit the next day, covering up a statue of Smith that stood outside the Wells Fargo Center, then removing the statue on April 21, 2019.